Hachalu Hundessa: Personal life

 Hachalu Hundessa was born in Ambo in Oromia Region, Ethiopia, to Gudatu Hora and Hundessa Bonsa in 1986.
 The son of Oromo parents, Hundessa grew up singing in school clubs and tending cattle.
 In 2003, at the age of 17, he was arrested for taking part in protests.
 He was imprisoned at Karchale Ambo for five years and later released in 2008.
-He was married to Fantanesh Demisse, with whom he has two daughters.
+He was married to Fantanesh Demisse, with whom he had two daughters.
+Hachalu was a lifelong member of the Ethiopian Orthodox Tewahedo Church.

 Career

 Hachalu composed and wrote most of the lyrics of his first album while he was in prison.
 The album, Sanyii Mootii, was released in 2009.
 In 2013, he toured the United States and released his second album, Waa'ee Keenyaa, which was the #1 best-selling African music album on Amazon Music.
 Hachalu revealed that he was working on his third album, Maal Mallisaa, a week before his death.
 In 2021, the album was released on the anniversary of his death.

 Hachalu's protest songs unified the Oromo people, encouraging them to resist oppression.
 His songs have been closely linked with anti-government resistance during the 2014–2016 Oromo protests.
 His ballad "Maalan Jira" (What existence is mine) concerned the displacement of Oromo people from Addis Ababa.
 Months after the single was released in June 2015, protests opposing the Addis Ababa Master Plan occurred throughout the Oromia Region.
 The song became an anthem for protesters as well as one of the most viewed Oromo music videos.

 In December 2017, Hachalu sang at a concert in Addis Ababa that raised funds for 700,000 Oromo who were displaced by ethnic violence in Somali region.
 The concert was broadcast live by Oromia Broadcasting Network.

 Hachalu's songs captured Oromo hopes and frustrations.
 According to lecturer Awol Allo, "Hachalu was the soundtrack of the Oromo revolution, a lyrical genius and an activist who embodied the hopes and aspirations of the Oromo public."